First Published in 2021 and updated July 2024

 Simone said she got the "twisties."
 Other gymnasts understood right away what she meant.
 It is a term that gymnasts use to describe a loss of control in the air when your brain seems to disconnect from your body and you don't know where you are.
 I personally understand this because I did gymnastics through high school and I felt that way every time I tried to add a twist to a flip.
 My brain couldn't handle it.
 I literally had a black out in my brain.
 It is a frightening experience.
 So my hardest trick was a back layout, no twists!
 All the more reason I am in awe of these athletes who do multiple flips and twists and stick the landings!
 They have the mental capacity to know where they are in the air and the mental ability to control their bodies at the same time.
 This is all the more reason Simone decided to sit out if she was getting the twisties, because she could literally kill herself with the level of difficulty she performs.

 Simone made the right call.
 And I stand by her.
 I believe she is so great that she would intimidate me if I ever met her, and there are only a few women who I put in that position.
 Her power and strength were not diminished by her decision to sit out.
 Sure, she disappointed me.
 She disappointed the world.
-We are all selfishly upset that we couldn't see her be the GOAT at the Olympics and show off her triple vault and other dominate skills.
+We are all selfishly upset that we couldn't see her be the GOAT at the Olympics again in 2020 and show off her triple vault and other dominate skills.

 But she also showed her strength and wisdom.
 She knew herself.
 Something many people are not capable of at such a young age.
 She stood up for herself for what she knew was the right thing to do.
 Again, not something many people are capable of doing.
 She knew she couldn't perform.
 She knew her body and mental state.
 So she stepped aside.
 That had to be one of the toughest things she has ever done as an athlete.
 I think to her, deciding to sit out was tougher than her Yurchenko Double Pike vault.
 And her making the call to do what she felt was necessary, shows her strength, and that is something that could never be disappointing.